scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Trust Model

 Given the diverse nature of the constituents in the current Internet, an important challenge is how to scale authentication of network elements (such as AS ownership, hop-by-hop routing information, name servers for DNS, and domains for TLS) to the global environment.
-The roots of trust of currently prevalent public key infrastructure (PKI) models do not scale well to a global environment because (1) mutually distrustful parties cannot agree on a single trust root (monopoly model), and because (2) the security of a plethora of roots of trust is only as strong as its weakest link (oligopoly model) - see also {{BARRERA17}}.
+The roots of trust of currently prevalent Public Key Infrastructure (PKI) models do not scale well to a global environment because (1) mutually distrustful parties cannot agree on a single trust root (monopoly model), and because (2) the security of a plethora of roots of trust is only as strong as its weakest link (oligopoly model) - see also {{BARRERA17}}.

 The monopoly model suffers from two main drawbacks: First, all parties must agree on a single root of trust.
 Secondly, the single root of trust represents a single point of failure, the misuse of which enables the forging of certificates.
 Its revocation can also result in a kill switch for all the entities it certifies.